To start caring for a Calamondin, we need to learn a little about the plant first.

 Keep the plants’ leaves clean by wiping them regularly with a damp sponge.

-This will help keep the dust down and prevents infestation by scale insects and mites.
+This will help keep the dust down and prevents infestation by scale insects, aphids, and mites.

 IMPORTANT NOTE: If you plan on eating Calamondin fruit, be careful what you spray on them.
 When possible, go with a natural organic insecticide for control, like Neem Oil.

-Is the Calamondin Considered Toxic or Poisonous to People, Kids, ets?
+Is the Calamondin Considered Toxic or Poisonous to People, Kids, and Pets?

 Like all citrus plants, Calamondin Orange produces three substances that are toxic to dogs:

 These are all safe for humans, but you should keep your dog away from this tree.